Put Together

 07

-Heavy wool scarf
+Heavy black wool scarf (the second January-worn one)

 Other suggestions (good-to-haves)